itssathya/ClassNow/README.md

 # ClassNow
-A web-application used for e-learning.
+An web-application used for e-learning.